bjsilva1/bjsilva1/README.md

 ## 📝 About Me

-I'm a 3rd year Computer Science/Mathematic Major at UCI.
+I'm a 3rd year Mathematic Major at UCI.
-I love collaborating with people on large scale projects including game and web development.
+I love collaborating with people on projects including game and web development.

-I'm currently a project lead on ICSSC ZotMeal.
+I was previously a project lead on ICSSC ZotMeal.

 ## 💻 Languages